-- Submitted formal schedule for review and Monthly Progress Report. - Continued the implementation of clearance, remote power terminal, and other feature development. - Reviewed and approved Points List. - Began revision of the database configurations based on the Points List input. - Responded to a received Request for Information (RFI) requesting a screen shot for the San Jose area. - Developed and sent an RFI regarding the Plate Order drawings.
+- Submitted formal schedule for review and Monthly Progress Report. - Continued the implementation of clearance, remote power terminal, and other feature development. - Began to modify the database based on the Points List. - Completed development and testing of the communications interface - Completed development of Sequence of Events. - Began development of Field Power Director.

-- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings. - Support ongoing discussions concerning Requests for Information. - Modify the display drawing. - Modify the database reflecting design drawings from the Points List. - Continue the implementation of clearance, remote power terminal, and other feature development.
+- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings. - Support ongoing discussions concerning Requests for Information. - Continue to modify the database reflecting design drawings from the Points List.